Auxiliary Class Based Multiple Choice Learning: Experiments

-\textbf{Large-scale CNNs.} We now compare the performance on standard, large-scale convolutional networks on the three public datasets.
-As presented in~\tabref{table:cnns_result}, AMCL consistently shows consistent improvements compared to the other MCL methods.
+We now compare the performance using standard, large-scale convolutional networks on three public datasets.
+As summarized in~\tabref{table:cnns_result}, AMCL consistently shows improvements compared to the other MCL methods.
 Specifically, in the case with the CIFAR-10 dataset, our method with GoogLeNet shows the most impressive result producing $15.79\%$ and $6.25\%$ relative error reductions from the second best result in terms of the oracle and the top-1 errors, respectively.
 Even though both CIFAR-100 and Tiny-ImageNet are more challenging datasets with significantly larger numbers of classes compared to CIFAR-10, AMCL shows the superiority with all types of CNNs.
 Interestingly, we observe that only our method improves the top-1 error rate compared to the results of IE with Tiny-ImageNet, which none of the other methods have achieved.